pitworker/portfolio/public/content/twisty-puzzles/twisty-puzzles-text.md

 I love tetrahedral puzzles.
 While I can't really explain why, I've just always found something about the way the shape fits in my hands alluring.

-When designing the *Offset Tetrahedron*, I adapted the mechanism of David Pitcher's [*Face Turning Octahedron*](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=1663) to a tetrahedral shape,so half the rotating faces from the original puzzle were now vertices.
+When designing the *Offset Tetrahedron*, I adapted the mechanism of David Pitcher's [*Face Turning Octahedron*](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=1663) to a tetrahedral shape, so half the rotating faces from the original puzzle were now vertices.
 By shifting the cut planes, I added a couple more visible pieces to the puzzle.
 By tilting the rotation axes slightly off-center, I created an asymetric geometry on each face.
 When scrambled, the resulting puzzle creates a chaos of pieces that obscures its simple solved shape.

 | ![Offset Tetrahedron, solved](/content/twisty-puzzles/images/IMG1.JPG "Offset Tetrahedron, solved") | ![Offset Tetrahedron, solved](/content/twisty-puzzles/images/IMG3.JPG "Offset Tetrahedron, with two layers rotated") |
 | ---- | ---- |